s-kustm/interview/README.md

 			symmetric key
 		8. Client Finished

-											9. Pre-master key is obtained by the server by 													decrypting using private key.
+											9. Pre-master secret is obtained by the server by 													decrypting using private key.
 And this 													pre-master is passed through a series of 													calculation to generate a symmetric key

 											11. Change cipher spec command is sent indicating that 													from now on whatever will be sent by the 													browser will be encrypted using symmetric key

 											12. Server finished

+Contents of Digital Certificate (there are 2 sections)

+		Data Section
+>Serial Number of the Certificate.
+Every certificate issued by a certificate authority (CA) has a serial number that is unique among the certificates issued by that CA.
+>Information about your public key, including the algorithm used and a representation of the key itself.
+>The distinguished name (DN) of the CA that issued the certificate.
+>The time during which the certificate is valid.
+For example, between 2:00 p.m. on March 26, 2000 and 2:00 p.m. on March 28, 2001.

+		Signature Section
+>The cipher or cryptographic algorithm that is used by issuing the CA to create its own digital signature
+>The digital signature for the CA, which is obtained by hashing all of the information in the certificate together and encrypting it with the CA private key.

 14. SSH handshake